Hanhart syndrome

-Hanhart syndrome (also known as Aglossia adactylia; Hypoglossia-hypodactylia syndrome; Peromelia with micrognathia; Jussieu syndrome) is a broadly classified medical condition consisting of congenital disorders that cause an undeveloped tongue and malformed extremities and fingers.
+Hanhart syndrome is a broadly classified medical condition consisting of congenital disorders that cause an undeveloped tongue and malformed extremities and fingers.
 There exist five types of Hanhart syndrome, with the severity and nature of the condition ranging widely on a case-by-case basis.
-Hanhart syndrome is classified as a rare disease, with only 30 known cases having been diagnosed between 1932 and 1991.
-Early hypotheses believed that the disease was caused by genetic conditions, with a more recent hypothesis demonstrating evidence that the disease may be caused by hemorrhagic lesions during prenatal development.
+Hanhart syndrome is classified as a rare disease, with approximately 30 known cases having been reported between 1932 and 1991.
+Early hypotheses believed that the disorder was caused by genetic conditions, with a more recent hypothesis demonstrating that the disorder may be caused by hemorrhagic lesions during prenatal development.
 The causal mechanism behind this vascular disruption is still unknown.

 Discovery and etymology

-Hanhart syndrome was first described in 1932 by Dr. Hanhart.
-The name 'Hanhart syndrome' was not used until 1950 when Dr. Hanhart described three patients who were born with limb defects and missing tongues, and naming the condition after himself.
-In 1971, the syndrome was more broadly classified as 'syndromes of oromandibular and limb hypogenesis', and comprised a range of disorders that all share hypoglossia.
+Hanhart syndrome was first described in 1932 by Ernst Hanhart.
+The name "Hanhart syndrome" was not used until 1950 when Hanhart described three patients who were born with limb defects and missing tongues.
+In 1971, the syndrome was more broadly classified as syndromes of oromandibular and limb hypogenesis, and comprised a range of disorders that all share hypoglossia.
 The name hypoglossia-hypodactylia syndrome' was proposed in 1971 as a more accurate name for the disorder, which is used synonymously.
 Due to the wide range of symptoms presented in Hanhart syndrome, the disorder has received many different names throughout its diagnostic history.